QAZYD/CSARCH2-_CASE_STUDY_GROUP1/Ghub_pattern.md

 ## 1. Introduction
 Briefly describe your project build (1–2 paragraphs).
 Mention: target use case (e.g., general-purpose desktop, gaming, programming, data science, etc.) and budget constraint.
+  The target pc build is a budget build that will be used for light gaming with a resolution of 720p and it is also viable for general web browsing and watching videos.

 ---